 Children’s Information.
 We recognize a special obligation to protect personal information obtained from young children.
 Our website is designed and intended for adults and is not of likely interest to children.
 The forms on our website are capable, however, of collecting online information from children under the age of 13 who furnish it without prior parental consent.
 Upon discovery that any such information has been supplied by children under the age of 13, we will disregard and delete that information.
 We urge parents to instruct their children to never give out their real names, addresses or phone numbers without their permission when online.

 Information Sent To Us By Your Browser.
 Like most commercial websites, we collect information that is sent to us automatically by your web browser when you access our website.
-This information typically includes the IP address of your Internet service provider, the type of your operating system and the type of your browser.
+This information typically includes the IP address of your internet service provider, the type of your operating system and the type of your browser.
 The information we receive depends on the settings on your browser.
 Please check your browser if you want to learn what information your browser sends or how to change your settings.
 We use this information to create statistics that help us improve our website and make it more compatible with the technology used by our visitors.
-We may review our server logs for security purposes, such as detecting intrusions into our network.
+We review these server logs for security purposes, such as detecting attempted intrusions or compromises to our network.
 If we suspect criminal activity, we might share our server logs – which contain visitors’ IP addresses – with the appropriate investigative authorities who could use that information to trace and identify individuals.
 In addition, if you access our website through an email we have sent you, we may link the information provided by your browser to information in our records that identifies you personally.